openxrlab/xrmocap/docs/en/getting_started.md

 For optimization-based approaches, it does not require any pretrained model.
 Taking [MVPose](../../configs/mvpose/) as an example, it can be run on Shelf_50 as

+For optimization-based approaches, it does not require any pretrained model.
+Taking [MVPose](https://zju3dv.github.io/mvpose/) as an example, it can be run as

 ```bash
 Coming soon!
 ```